sergiocollado/potpourri/Notes_on_Linux/Notes_on_Rust_for_linux.md

 cd busybox
 make defconfig # make default configuration
+# we want to build busybox statically

-make menuconfig # check settings -> --Build Options -> Build static binary (no shared libs)
+make menuconfig # check: --Settings -> --Build Options -> Build static binary (no shared libs)
 # with this it is no needed add a libc image

 make -j32